Free Arabian Legion: Origins

 Soldiers of the Free Arabian Legion distributing hand grenades in Greece.
-Note the original Sonderverband 287 arm-patch on the German NCO.
+The German NCO is wearing the original Sonderverband 287 arm-patch.

 Units

-Hellmuth Felmy had by June been given command of Army Group Southern Greece and was to continue the raising of the German-Arab units through Sonderstab F, which had now been expanded and "should be the central field office for all issues of the Arab world which affect the Wehrmacht."
+Felmy had by June been given command of Army Group Southern Greece and began raising Arab units for German service using Special Staff F, which had now been expanded and was ordered to "be the central field office for all issues of the Arab world which affect the Wehrmacht."
 Consequently, the two units Sonderverband 287 was created.
-Initially it was decided by Germany and Italy that the actual Free Arabian Legion would only be an Italian unit raised in Italy with the Germans handing over hundreds of Arabs who were in captivity after being captured from Allied military service, but Arab collaborators at the end of May 1942 requested it to be expanded into German service too.
-The term Free Arabian Legion became not just the name of any specific unit, but an all-encompassing name for all Arabic units in the German Army.
+Initially, the Germans and Italians decided that the actual Free Arabian Legion would only be an Italian unit raised in Italy, with the Germans handing over hundreds of Allied Arab prisoners of war, but in May 1942 Arab collaborators requested an Arab unit be raised for German service too.
+The term Free Arabian Legion became not just the name of any specific unit, but an all-encompassing name for all Arab units in the German Army.

 Sonderverband 287

-Sonderverband 287 was formed on 4 August 1942, with much help from Amin al-Husseini and Rashid Ali al-Gaylani and consisted mostly of Iraqi and other Muslims, bolstered by former prisoners of war and other volunteers.
+Sonderverband 287 was formed on 4 August 1942 with significant help from al-Husseini and al-Gaylani.
+The unit consisted mostly of Iraqi and non-Iraqi Arab Muslims, bolstered by former prisoners of war and other volunteers.
 The number of Arabs in the unit was low, 24 Iraqis, 112 Syrians and Palestinians, and 127 Arabs from French North Africa.
 When the 3rd battalion was sent to the Caucasus, Husseini objected, but was ignored and further involvement by him in the unit was objected by the Abwehr.
-Despite its name, German Foreign Office plans for post-war Arab states omitted the word “independence” for most Arab states, and Germany and Italy might retain privileges and prerogatives for all Arab states not unlike what the British had in place.
+Despite its name, German Foreign Office plans for post-war Arab states omitted the word "independence" for most of them and Germany and Italy were planned to retain privileges and prerogatives in Arab states similar to those held by Britain and France.

 The 3rd battalion of Sonderverband 287 was taken from the unit and sent as the Deutsche-Arabische Lehr-Abteilung to the Caucasus in September 1942.
 It was to be part of the Axis offensive into the region and the German plan to seat the Iraqi government-in-exile there.
 It was then to use the region as a springboard for conquering Iraq.
 The plan never came to be and the unit never saw action following heavy German setbacks in late 1942.
 The unit was sent to the battle in Tunisia via Italy in January 1943.
 There, the Deutsche-Arabische Lehr-Abteilung was placed on the southern flank of the Axis army and was used to recruit more local Arabs who formed a second battalion of auxiliaries, which were used for guard duty and as construction troops.